 The City of Rochester Society runs a programme of meetings for members.
-These take place at the Moat House Baptist Church Hall in Crow Lane, Rochester (except the AGM which is held in the Guildhall).
+These take place at the Moat House Baptist Church Hall in Crow Lane, Rochester (except the Christmas meeting and the AGM which are held in the Guildhall).

 Afternoon meetings are 2pm refreshments for a 2.30pm start.